software-students-fall2024/5-final-y2k/README.md

 GOOGLE_APPLICATION_CREDENTIALS=path/to/credentials.json
 ```

-*NOTE*: if the credentials file was placed at the root of the project, it is enough to only include its name in the `.env`.
+***NOTE***: If the credentials file was placed at the root of the project, it is enough to only include its name in the `.env`.

 ### 7. Build and run docker containers

 ```
+docker compose build
 docker compose up
 ```

+***NOTE***: In order for the database to mount correctly, make sure a `data` folder is created at the root of the project.
+This can be done with `mkdir data` on Linux/MacOS.
+This also ensures data persists between sessions.

 ### 8. Stop docker containers